 It is preferable to group sales in a logical manner that makes it easier to tie into methods of payment.
 Examples might be by currency, Paypal, Amex, other Credit Cards, etc.

 Transactions flow from Cin7 to Xero for each sales order but classified to one of three ‘Customers’.

 These become Contacts in Xero and accumulate a massive number of transactions waiting for payments to be applied to them.
 For most businesses, there is a need to match every payment to specific invoices.
 When the volume of invoices is large and payment required before a sale occurs there is a tendency to be less specific.

 To this end, bank deposits appearing in the Xero bank accounts for sales related transactions may get allocated across sales transactions in a broad-brush approach.

 The best way to do this is to use the find and match function in Xero bank reconciliation.
 Search for the contact – eg NZD Sales, a list of the outstanding NZD sales invoices will display.
 Apply the payment to the oldest invoices (ideally, they would be no more than a day or two old) balancing to the amount of the deposit.
 There may be a need to split an amount on an invoice to achieve a balance, but the remaining amount will clear in the next round.

 This approach will ensure all transactions that flow from a webstore through to inventory management and through to the accounting system will be properly accounted for.
 It completes an audit trail, ensures GST is accounted for correctly and will highlight issues if balances in each of the three contacts start to build up.

-This would work best for a business that is approving their drafts every day and have a tight focus on being up to date every day.
+This would work best for a business that is approving their drafts every day and has a tight focus on being up to date every day.

-Note: IF you have an historical imbalance you can create a stock adjustment and set to “Do Not Import”.
+Note: IF you have a historical imbalance you can create a stock adjustment and set to “Do Not Import”.

 This will update your balance sheet to be in line with your stock on hand.
 But tread warily!!!
 All data must be complete (sales/purchase orders adjustments, credits, branch transfers).